terra-campaigns/degenesis/_includes/24xx_modules/the-game.md

 ## Intention

-- Incentivise inner and outer cult intrigue, which creates hooks for adventure.
+- Inner and outer cult intrigue to create hooks for adventure.
-- Incentivise collaboration with other PCs in multiple cults, but also some backstabbing.
-- Incentivise goal-driven sessions.
+- Collaboration between PCs and NPCs, allowing for backstabbing and PvP.
+- Goal-driven sessions focusing on small-scale roleplay.
+- Rules light hack, leveraging characteristics of the original game.

 ## Player Goal

-- Progress up on your cult ranks.
+Players aim to advance their PCs through their cult's ranks.
-- Treasure is not a goal in itself, but only a tool.
+Treasure is not a goal in itself, but only a tool.
-- Having favours to collect, allies and knowing secrets is worth more than money.
+Having favours to collect, allies and knowing secrets is worth more than money.

 ## Game Loop